liferay/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-an-upgrade-process-for-your-application.markdown

 after it's installed.

-The registrator implements the [`UpgradeStepRegistrator` interface](https://docs.liferay.com/portal/7.0/javadocs/modules/apps/foundation/portal/com.liferay.portal.upgrade/com/liferay/portal/upgrade/registry/UpgradeStepRegistrator.html), which is in the [`com.liferay.portal.upgrade` module](https://repository.liferay.com/nexus/content/repositories/liferay-public-releases/com/liferay/com.liferay.portal.upgrade/)
+The registrator implements the [`UpgradeStepRegistrator` interface](https://docs.liferay.com/portal/7.0/javadocs/modules/apps/foundation/portal/com.liferay.portal.upgrade/com/liferay/portal/upgrade/registry/UpgradeStepRegistrator.html), which is in the [`com.liferay.portal.upgrade` module](https://repository.liferay.com/nexus/content/repositories/liferay-public-releases/com/liferay/com.liferay.portal.upgrade/).
 The interface declares a [`register` method](https://docs.liferay.com/portal/7.0/javadocs/modules/apps/foundation/portal/com.liferay.portal.upgrade/com/liferay/portal/upgrade/registry/UpgradeStepRegistrator.html) that the registrator must override.
-In that method, the registrator must implement all the module's upgrade registrations.
+In that method, the registrator implements all the module's upgrade registrations.

-Each schema upgrade is represented by an upgrade registration.
+Each upgrade registration represents a schema upgrade.
 An upgrade registration is an abstraction for all the changes you need to apply to the database from one schema version to the next one.